andrewmcodes-archive/notes-wiki/docker.md

 ```

 This will outpt all available projects regardless of where you are in relation to that project.
-Start a project with the `start project-name`
+Start a project with the `start project-name` and stop with `stop project-name`.